Extended Warranties / Service Contracts

 - What is the deductible?
 By raising the deductible from $50 to $100, you may save hundreds or thousands of dollars on the cost of the service contract.

-Some consumer advocates caution against the purchase of service contracts because they may be more expensive than the repairs they cover.
-If you are considering a service contract, make sure you understand how much it will cost you and what it will cover.
-Programs offered by manufacturers tend to offer the most flexibility in terms of who can make repairs, while private companies and dealerships may only cover repairs they perform themselves – in which case peace of mind can quickly turn into a major headache.
+Some consumer advocates caution against the purchase of service contracts.
+They may be more expensive than the repairs they cover.
+Make sure you understand how much a service contract will cost you and what it will cover.
+Programs offered by manufacturers tend to provide the most flexibility.
+Private companies and dealerships may only cover repairs they perform themselves.